-The most important thing one sees in the tombs is the coffin itself.
-The paintings, sculptures, jewellery, texts engraved and the pots and vessels are only secondary to the main coffin itself.
-The coffin, which contains the mummy, could be simple or intricately adorned.
+The Ancient Egyptians’ fascination for their afterlife was legendary.
+The temples, tombs, mythology, literature, etc, contained myriad references to death, afterlife and all the preparations that a soul would need after death.
+The most important thing one sees in the tombs is the coffins itself.
+The paintings, sculptures, jewelry, texts engraved and the pots and vessels are only secondary to the main coffin itself.
+The coffins, which contains the mummy, could be simple or intricately adorned.

 Prior to actual coffins, the Ancient Egyptians covered bodies in a mat or a fur and put them in coffins made of clay or a crude wooden one.
 The Ancient Egyptians used to place tombs in a sarcophagus, which means flesh eater in Greek.
-However, the Egyptians meant it as neb ankh which means possessor of life.
+However, the Egyptians meant it as new Ankh which means the possessor of life.

 There are a few different interpretations of the word, they are Wet and Suhet.
 The exact meaning is not known, but it pertains to the bandage strips for a mummy and embalming, begetting, rebirth, etc, there can be various meanings, each reinforcing the Egyptian belief of afterlife and protection of the dead.